The Clear Edge

 The pattern: weak offers disguised as market responsiveness.

-The cost: $300K-$600K annually due to conversion friction, pricing gaps, and delivery inefficiencies.
+The cost: $300K–$600K annually due to conversion friction, pricing gaps, and delivery inefficiencies

-Most iterations are offered randomly.
-Wrong.
-That creates change without improvement.
-The 7 Tests isolate exactly which components break conversion, allowing surgical fixes instead of complete rebuilds.
-Systematic, not experimental.
+The 7 Tests isolate exactly which components break conversion, allowing surgical fixes instead of complete rebuilds—systematic, not random.

 Revenue Stage Breakdown:

-At $50K-$70K/month: Generic positioning kills conversion
+At $50K–$70K/month: Generic positioning kills conversion.

 • What it looks like: “I help businesses grow” or “I do marketing consulting.”

-• Where it shows: 8-12 week sales cycles, 10-15% conversion rates, $3K-$5K underpricing per client
+• 8–12 week sales cycles,

 • Typical mistake: Adding more services to appeal to more prospects